Sanglorian/orcus/Orcus Advanced Options - current.md

 Level 21 Practical Incantation (Arcana)

-**Cost to Learn:** 9000
+**Cost to Learn:** 9,000 gp
 **Completion Time:** 24 hours
-**Components:** 18000
+**Components:** 18,000 gp
 **Duration:** Permanent

-Select a dwelling of size somewhere between a hut and a small castle.
+Select a dwelling somewhere between a hut and a small castle in size.
 The dwelling lifts itself off the ground and grows one of the following means of transport:

 * **Levitation:** The dwelling floats over the ground and over water, giving it fly 6 (hover, maximum altitude 2).
 * **Chicken Legs:** The dwelling runs along the ground, giving it speed 12.
-* **Rollers:** The dwelling moves on treads on the ground, giving it speed 8 – but it ignores difficult, obstructing and other terrain.
+* **Rollers:** The dwelling moves on treads on the ground, giving it speed 8 - but it ignores difficult, obstructing and other terrain.

 The dwelling follows your spoken instructions if they are given from within or just outside the dwelling, about as faithfully as a dim but well-meaning dog might.